-Annexure A to the Independent Auditor's Report on the Consolidated Financial Statement to the members of SBEC Sugar Limited dated March 31, 2022.
+Date: 26.05.2023 UDIN: 23081810BHZCIK9155 Annexure A to the Independent Auditor's Report on the Consolidated Financial Statement to the members of SBEC Sugar Limited dated

+31st March, 2023.

-Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act") as referred to in paragraph 2(f) of 'Report on Other Legal and Regulatory Requirements' section
+Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act") as

-In conjunction with our audit of the consolidated financial statement of SBEC Sugar Limited as of March 31, 2022.
+In conjunction with our audit of the consolidated financial statement of SBEC Sugar Limited as of 31st March,2023.
 We have audited the internal financial controls over financial reporting of SBEC Sugar Limited (hereinafter referred to as the "Holding Company") and two subsidiaries (the Holding Company and its subsidiaries together referred to as "the Group") incorporated in India, as of the date.